hyeseong-dev/hyeseong-dev/README.md

 ## Hi there 👋,

-### I'm HyeSeong Lee, studying at 👨‍💻 Korea Institute of Science and Technology .
+### I'm HyeSeong Lee, studying at 👨‍💻 Wecode Bootcamp in Korea .
 I am a tech and management enthusiast, Would love to be a cloud evangelist and see myself as a Product / Program Learner.
 -------

 ## 🧐 About

 - 🏄‍ Community guy who loves being involved in communities and wants to be an awesome full stack developer in the future.
-- 😄 I usually enjoy reading some books and meditating before go to sleep.
+- 😄 I usually enjoy reading some books and meditating before go to sleep or get up in the morning.
 - 🌱 I love going to public events and have been an enthusiastic audience at many events.
 I am a good supporter and teamplayer as well.
 - 👯 And Many More...